dutta-alankar/cooling-flow-model/README.md

 - ```illustris-analysis/oneoff-cloud-DEM.py```: Creates the differential emission from the region chosen around the center of one user chosen cloud.
 - ```illustris-analysis/power-spec.py```: Generates the gas velocity power spectrum of gas from the regions around the cloud.
 Useful for any future turbulence studies.
 - ```illustris-analysis/proj-prof.py```: Generates projected histograms of the halo for a quick visual inspection.
 By all means use the plotting utilities from Illustris web interface and avoid this.
+- ```PLUTO-simulations/```: This directory contains all the setup and data (ascii) of the hydro PDEs solved using finite volume PLUTO hydro code in one dimension.
+It also has the associated plotting scripts.
+The names of the files and sub-directories are self-explanatory.